Infinite order decompositions of C$^*$-algebras: Infinite order decompositions

 Let $\mathcal{N}=\{\{p_\xi ap_\eta\}: a\in B(H)\}$.
 By lemma 4 in \cite{2} and by proposition 4 $\mathcal{N}\equiv B(H)$.
 Therefore we will assume that $\mathcal{N}=B(H)$.
 Let $\mathcal{N}_{sa}=\{\{p_\xi ap_\eta\}: a\in B(H), \{p_\xi ap_\eta\}^*=\{p_\xi ap_\eta\}\}$.
 Then $\mathcal{N}=\mathcal{N}_{sa}+i\mathcal{N}_{sa}$.
 Note that $\{p_\xi ap_\eta\}^*=\{p_\xi ap_\eta\}$ if and only if $(p_\xi ap_\eta)^*=p_\eta ap_\xi$ for all $\xi$, $\eta$.

-{\bf Lemma 5.} {\it Let $B(H)$ be the algebra of all bounded linear operators on a Hilbert space $H$.
-Let $\{p_\xi\}$ be an infinite orthogonal set of projections of the algebra $B(H)$ with the least upper bound 1.
-Then the associative multiplication of the algebra $\mathcal{N}$ (hence of the algebra $B(H)$) coincides with the next operation
+{\bf Lemma 5.} {\it Let $H$ be a Hilbert space, $\{p_\xi\}$ be an infinite orthogonal set of projections in $B(H)$ with the LUB 1.
+Then associative multiplication of the algebra $\mathcal{N}$ (hence of the algebra $B(H)$) coincides with the operation

-where the sum $\sum$ in the right part of the equality is an ultraweak limit of the net of finite sums of elements in the set $\{p_\xi ap_i p_i bp_\eta\}_{\xi\eta}$. }
+where the sum $\sum$ in the right part of the equality is an ultraweak limit of the net of finite sums of elements in the set $\{p_\xi ap_i p_i bp_\eta\}_{\xi\eta}$.}